-N. Consistency with the State's Minority Student Achievement Goals (as outlined in COMAR 13B.02.03.05).

-1. Discuss how the proposed program addresses minority student access & success, and the institution's cultural diversity goals and initiatives.
+- N. Consistency with the State's Minority Student Achievement Goals (as outlined in COMAR 13B.02.03.05). - 1.
+Discuss how the proposed program addresses minority student access & success, and the institution's cultural diversity goals and initiatives.

 According to AACC's Diversity statement, "AACC is committed to supporting and sustaining a diverse and inclusive educational environment."
 Community colleges, with their greater diversity of students, offer an important opportunity for broadening participation in the liberal arts.
-At

-AACC, the Spanish certificate program, which includes courses frequently taken in fulfillment of general education requirements, provides an opportunity to raise awareness among all transfer degree students about the many career opportunities available to graduates with excellent communication skills in Spanish.
+At AACC, the Spanish certificate program, which includes courses frequently taken in fulfillment of general education requirements, provides an opportunity to raise awareness among all transfer degree students about the many career opportunities available to graduates with excellent communication skills in Spanish.
 The proposed program is well positioned to increase access to minority and diverse student populations to a variety of career opportunities.
 The goals of the proposed program include providing diverse students access to high quality curricula, instruction and educational experiences while ensuring equity of course and program outcomes through periodic and comprehensive program assessment as discussed above.

-Specifically, three of the four Spanish faculty members of the Department of World Languages are participants in AACC's Model Course Initiative, which aims to eradicate achievement gaps through inclusive pedagogy.
-Over the next three years, these faculty are redesigning curriculum and pedagogy in the Spanish sequence of classes in order to better address student success for diverse learners.
+Specifically, all three Spanish faculty members of the Department of World Languages have been participating in AACC's Model Course Initiative, which aims to eradicate achievement gaps through inclusive pedagogy.
+This involves a three-year commitment, over which time these faculty redesign curriculum and pedagogy in the Spanish sequence of classes in order to better address student success for diverse learners.